sqlmapproject/sqlmap/Usage.md

 This feature has been implemented for all DBMS where it is possible to enumerate users' password hashes, including Oracle and Microsoft SQL Server pre and post 2005.

-You can also provide the `-U` option to specify the specific user who you want to enumerate and eventually crack the password hash(es).
+You can also provide the option `-U` to specify the specific user who you want to enumerate and eventually crack the password hash(es).
 If you provide `CU` as username it will consider it as an alias for current user and will retrieve the password hash(es) for this user.

 ### List database management system users privileges

-Switches: `--privileges` and `-U`
+Switch: `--privileges`

 When the session user has read access to the system table containing information about the DBMS users, it is possible to enumerate the privileges for each database management system user.
 By the privileges, sqlmap will also show you which are database administrators.

-You can also provide the `-U` option to specify the user who you want to enumerate the privileges.
+You can also provide the option `-U` to specify the user who you want to enumerate the privileges.

 If you provide `CU` as username it will consider it as an alias for current user and will enumerate the privileges for this user.